thomaszdxsn/edgedb-docs/doc/datamodel/views.rst

 DDL
 ===

-Indexes can also be defined using the :eql:stmt:`CREATE VIEW` EdgeQL command.
+Views can also be defined using the :eql:stmt:`CREATE VIEW` EdgeQL command.